Magadha Dynasty: 5 Powerful Dynasties, Rises, and Rulers

 Causes of Magadha Dynasty rise

 The rise of Magadh denotes the ascendancy and expansion of the Magadha Dynasty during ancient India from the 6th to the 4th centuries BCE.
 This era witnessed Magadh emerging as the preeminent political and military force in North India.
-Various factors converged to fuel the rise of Magadha Dynasty.
+Various factors converged to fuel the rise of the Magadha Dynasty.

 1. Economic Prosperity